RedBucketRealty/Planning/android_plans/business_requirements.md

   - Navigation to a rental agreement of the office space
   - Has functionality to add office space to a favorites page list
   - Has functionality to add to cart page along with number of users
-  - Has functionality to rent right away
 - Event spaces page
   - Display
     - Name and location of the event space
     - A cover image of the event space
     - Price tag of the event space per day
-    - How many people can be accomodated per day in the event space
+    - How many people can be accommodated per day in the event space
     - Amenities of the event space
     - Other marketing copy
     - Who they are renting it from